Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 * Download the latest stable release of HSQL from [hsqldb.org](http://hsqldb.org) and unzip it in a folder of your choice.
 * Copy the `hsqldb.jar` file from the `lib` folder of your HSQL installation to the `lib/mpn/hibernate` folder of your Lightstreamer Server installation.
 * Launch the HSQL instance by running the `runServer.sh` or `runServer.bat` script in the `bin` folder of your HSQL installation.
-* Open the `hibernate.cfg.xml` file.
-* Comment the section indicated by *Sample database connection settings for MySQL* and uncomment the section indicated by *Sample database connection settings for HSQL (not for production)*.
+* Open the `hibernate.cfg.xml` file and locate the pre-enabled section indicated by *Sample database connection settings for HSQL (not for production)*.
-* Comment the section indicated by *SQL dialect for MySQL* and uncomment the section indicated by *SQL dialect for HSQL*.
 * If your HSQL instance is running on a separate machine than the Lightstreamer Server, specify its IP address in place of `localhost` in the following property: `<property name="connection.url">jdbc:hsqldb:hsql://localhost</property>`.

 If you have a working database instance, follow these steps:

 * Copy the JDBC driver jar file (or files) to the `lib/mpn/hibernate` folder of your Lightstreamer Server installation.
 * Open the `hibernate.cfg.xml` file.
-* Specify the appropriate connection properties (samples are provided for MySQL, HSQL and Oracle), including the IP address.
+* Specify the appropriate connection properties and SQL dialect (samples are provided for MySQL, HSQL and Oracle), including the IP address.
-* Specify the appropriate SQL dialect (again, samples are provided for MySQL, HSQL and Oracle).

 A complete guide on configuring the Hibernate JDBC connection may be found [here](https://docs.jboss.org/hibernate/orm/4.2/manual/en-US/html/ch03.html#configuration-hibernatejdbc) (and [here](https://docs.jboss.org/hibernate/orm/4.2/manual/en-US/html/ch03.html#configuration-optional-dialects) is a list of available SQL dialects).
 Avoid introducing optional parameters, like those from tables 3.3 - 3.7, if they are not already present in the `hibernate.cfg.xml` file, as they may have not been tested and may lead to unexpected behavior.
 Do it only if you know what you are doing.